deepkit/deepkit-framework/website/src/pages/documentation/broker.md

 The Broker server starts automatically per default as soon as you import the `FrameworkModule` and run the `server:start` command.
 All Broker classes are configured per default to connect to this server.

-In a production environment, you would run the broker server in a separate process or even on a different machine.
+In a production environment, you would run the broker server in a separate process, or on a different machine.
 Instead of doing `server:start` you would start the broker server with `server:broker:start`.

+If you have a lot of traffic and need scalability, you should use the [redis adapter](./package/broker-redis.md) instead.
+It is more complicated to set up, since you have to run a Redis server, but it is more performant and can handle more traffic.

 ```bash
 ts-node app.ts server:broker:start